 Watch a Football Game

-Bring back the nostalgia of fall by tailgating or enjoying a football game at Michigan Technological University or Finlandia.
+Bring back the nostalgia of fall by tailgating or enjoying a football game at Michigan Technological University.
 Are you an alumni?
 Be sure to show your alma mater some pride!

 Plan a Day Trip